"

 The name of the function, linspace, appears just to the right of the equals sign; the output, x, appears to the left of the equal sign; the inputs, -5, 5, 100, are enclosed within parentheses after the function name.
 The meaning of those values depends on how the function is defined.
 In the case of a MATLAB built-in or library function, you must refer to the documentation to determine what value(s) to pass to the function and in what order, and what output(s) it returns.
 The first step in creating a user-defined function is to define its inputs and outputs.

 Notice that not all functions return an output – for example, xlabel, ylabel, and title.
-There are some functions, like figure, that do not require an input.
+There are some functions, like figure, that do not always require an input.

 5.2 Defining a Function